captn3m0/codechef/_problems/easy/RACELANE.md

 For example, if a bubble starts at meter 12 and ends at meter 15 on paint line 3, then there is no paint appearing on line number 3 over meters 12, 13, 14, and 15.
 In total, 4 meters of the line are not painted due to this particular bubble.

 Say the lanes are numbered from 1 to 9.
 Then lane 1 is delimited by lines 0 and 1, lane 2 by lines 1 and 2, lane 3 by lines 2 and 3, and so on.
 Also, the input will be such that no two bubbles in the same paint line share a common meter of the track.
-That is, if S,E and S',E' are the start and endpoints of two different bubbles on a common line L, then either E < S' or E' < S.
+That is, if S,E and S',E' are the start and endpoints of two different bubbles on a common line L, then either E &lt; S' or E' &lt; S.

 ### Output